StepsTeam/enforcer/src/traintrack/config/traintrack_style_guide.md

 ---

 *Remember: Every decision in TrainTrack serves the goal of clear communication to humans and AI systems.
 When in doubt, choose the more explicit, readable option.*

+1. Remember the rules in this TrainTrack Architecture Style Guide
+2. Return "I understand TrainTrack" and we will begin programming

 ```